Graeme Edge: Band hiatus

 After the Moody Blues' world tour ended in 1974, the band members took a break, during which, between his two solo albums, Edge sailed on a round-the-world voyage with a small crew in his yacht Delia.
 He returned to recording later in 1974, forming his studio-based The Graeme Edge Band (featuring guitarist/vocalist Adrian Gurvitz and Paul Gurvitz), which first issued a non-album single, "We Like To Do it", on Threshold (TH 18) in July 1974 (this was later added to his first Graeme Edge Band album as a bonus track on the CD release).

-The Graeme Edge Band then released two albums in the mid-1970s.
+The Graeme Edge Band released two albums in the mid-1970s.
 The first was Kick Off Your Muddy Boots in September 1975 on Threshold, a subsidiary of Decca Records, catalogue number THS 15.
 It was released as a gatefold with album art by Joe Petagno and featured Adrian and Paul Gurvitz, plus a guest appearance co-drumming with Edge by Ginger Baker (on "Gew Janna Woman"), and backing vocals by fellow Moody Blues member Ray Thomas.
 This first album reached No. 107 in the U.S. on the Billboard chart.
 Their second album was Paradise Ballroom in 1977 on the main Decca label and in the United States on the London Records label.
 The album charted in the US reaching No. 164 on Billboard.
 It was also released as a gatefold with album art by Petagno, again featuring Adrian and Paul Gurvitz.
 Edge also appeared as himself in the 2016 film comedy Characterz.

 A single, "Everybody Needs Somebody" (taken from the latest album), was issued on Decca (F.13698) with the non-album B-side "Be My Eyes" in June 1977.